tezhangmsvan/pgazure/README.md

 (1 row)
 ```

-The `blob_storage_get_blob` function retrieves a file from blob storage (currently only uncompressed CSV).
+The `blob_storage_get_blob` function retrieves a file from blob storage.
 In order for `blob_storage_get_blob` to know how to parse the data you can either pass a value with a type that corresponds to the columns in the file, or explicit define the columns in the FROM clause.

 ```sql
 SELECT * FROM azure.blob_storage_get_blob('...','pgazure','customer_reviews_1998.csv', NULL::customer_reviews) LIMIT 3;